E-Bikes FAQs

 Yes, e-bikes use the same Voi app as e-scooters and the process to start using one is the same.
 To get started, a user needs to download the Voi app from the App Store or Google Play to create an account.
 A user can locate an available e-bike in the app.
 When the user is standing next to the e-bike, they can unlock it with the app.

-Do users need a driving licence to drive an e-bike?
+Do users need a driving license to ride an e-bike?

 What traffic rules apply to e-bikes?